-2. Prior to going into teaching I served for five years with the Royal Marines.
+скс 1.
+My name is CKC.
+My date of birth is 1952.
+My contact details are known to the Inquiry.
+Background 2.
+Prior to going into teaching I served for five years with the Royal Marines.
 I attended university and obtained a BA Hons in and I have my PGCE (Post Graduate Certificate in Education).
 In 1983 I began teaching at High School and remained there for four years.
-From 1987 until 1991 I moved to High School where I was SNR From I moved to Academy where and remained there until 1994.
-That year I took on the again I wasSNR Academy and was there for three years.
-From role of SNR at 1997 until 2012 I taught at Queen Victoria School.

-Employment with Queen Victoria School

-- 3. I began working at Queen Victoria School in 1997 and remained there until 2012.
-I was appointed as SNR at the school but this title was later changed to SNR when SNR posts were rebranded to SNR SNR - 4.
-At Queen Victoria I was responsible for Example 1 which included school planning, Curriculum, timetabling, Exam Board for Internal Exams, prize giving and supply staff.
+From 1987 until 1991 I moved to High School where I was SNR From I moved to Academy where again I was SNR and remained there until 1994.
+That year I took on the role of SNR at Academy and was there for three years.
+From 1997 until 2012 I taught at Queen Victoria School.
+Employment with Queen Victoria School 3.
+I began working at Queen Victoria School in 1997 and remained there until 2012.
+I was appointed as SNR at the school but this title was later changed to SNR when SNR posts were rebranded to SNR 4.
+At Queen Victoria I was responsible for which included school planning, Curriculum, timetabling, Exam Board for Internal Exams, prize giving and supply staff.